peizhaoli05/peizhaoli05.github.io/_pages/about.md

 Before getting to Brandeis, he obtained the bachelor's degree in Electronic and Information Engineering from Beihang University, advised by Dr. Xiantong Zhen.

 In Summer 2020, he did his internship at Adobe Research, working with Dr. Jiuxiang Gu on document representation learning.
+He is joining NEC Laboratories America as a research intern in Spring 2021.

 His research interests lie in the general area of machine learning, particularly in representation learning, deep learning, algorithmic fairness, and their applications to real-world systems.